 Given this information, it’s important to start your search early and frequently look for new listings.
 Make sure you use reputable sites to find your prospective rental.

-Another disadvantage of these “marketing company sites” is that they broker consumer inquiries (selling consumer information and inquiries) to several agents, the communication and response times can be slow, and often times completely unreliable.
+Another disadvantage of these “marketing company sites” is that they broker consumer inquiries (selling consumer information and inquiries) to several agents, the communication and response times can be slow, and often times unreliable.

 In addition to being wary about the above sites, be careful when browsing on Craigslist.
-Numerous scam artist use this site to prey off of those who have been unsuccessful in finding a home in a legitimate way and are now desperate.
+Numerous scam artist uses this site to prey off of those who have been unsuccessful in finding a home in a legitimate way and are now desperate.

 We advise that you deal directly with local, reputable property management companies.
 Their websites will have accurate, up-to-date information.
 It’s best to confirm that the companies you inquire and work with are NARPM Members (National Association of Residential Property Managers).
 This ensures they have a strong focus on property management and more likely to follow fair practices.